arifqayoom39/Youtube/README.md

 3. **Configure Appwrite**

-   Set up an Appwrite server and configure your project in the `lib/config/appwrite_config.dart` file with your server details and API keys.
+   Set up an Appwrite server and configure your project in each file with your server details and API keys.

 4. **Run the Application**